davisruk/ThreeDeeFundamentals/docs/codex-context.md

   - the tote-to-bag cell may later expose scheduler-facing progress/compatibility queries, but the scheduling decision belongs upstream
   - scheduler work is intentionally deferred until the full warehouse layout and machine state surfaces exist, because the rule set is expected to depend on tote release rules, buffers, route constraints, and floor-wide machine availability
 - Warehouse roadmap now favours machine architecture before scheduler implementation:
-  - first tidy the bagging-machine / receiver side
+  - the current bagging-machine / receiver control cleanup is largely complete for this branch
-  - then implement remaining machines using the same installed-machine, local-state, explicit-seam approach
+  - next implement remaining machines using the same installed-machine, local-state, explicit-seam approach
   - then construct a full warehouse layout with a few totes traversing all machines
   - then write scheduler requirements and implement tote release / injection policy
 - Remaining machine families to model: